gsharma/heartbeater/README.md

 # Heartbeater
 The heartbeater is a module responsible for maintaining heartbeats between peer processes on the same or on remote machines.
-It provides a very simple api and can act as both the client as well as the server to send and receive heartbeats.
+It provides a simple api and can act as both the client as well as the server to send and receive heartbeats.

 ## Client API Reference
 ```java